 Image resolution varies depending on which device you’re using:

-iPhone 4S, iPad 3, and iPod touch 5G: up to 8 megapixels
+iPhone 4S, iPad 3, and iPod touch 5G: 8 megapixels

 Q: How does this work?